Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/explore-projects.md

 ## Integrated tool access

-Users with a [developer license](/docs/cloud/manage-access/about-user-access#license-based-access-control) or an analyst seat can open a resource directly from the <Constant name="explorer" /> in the Studio to view its model files, in Insights to query it, or in <Constant name="visual_editor" /> for visual editing.
+Users with a [developer license](/docs/cloud/manage-access/about-user-access#license-based-access-control) or an analyst seat can open a resource directly from the <Constant name="explorer" /> in the <Constant name="cloud_ide" /> to view its model files, in <Constant name="query_page" /> to query it, or in <Constant name="visual_editor" /> for visual editing.

 ## View model versions